django-es/django-elasticsearch-dsl/README.rst

             # ignore_signals = True
             # Don't perform an index refresh after every update (overrides global setting)
             # auto_refresh = False
+            # Paginate the django queryset used to populate the index with the specified size
+            # (by default there is no pagination)
+            # queryset_pagination = 5000

 To create and populate the Elasticsearch index and mapping use the search_index command::